Yang-Runyu/CC-LC/README.md

 # CC-LC
 CC-LC is a lossless codec for feature compression.
-We also provide an end-to-end image compression method using CC-LC as the entropy coding method.
-The platform is VS2017.
+We also propose an end-to-end image compression method ([models](https://drive.google.com/drive/folders/13-NsSS175W7d0kBrsVKggQVg4ipidWxe?usp=sharing)) using CC-LC as the entropy coding method.
+The platform of CC-LC is VS2017.

   There are 7 kinds of commands.
   -h(help information)